Keren – Sculpture by Addé 2018

 Not only a symbol, the horn is presumably the most ancient sound instrument, together with the conch.

 Later, much later, it was copied and adapted to the oliphant, an ivory horn made from ivory tusk.

-Remarkably, the term is still in use for musical instruments, with the «the Horns» naming both the brass family among which is the cornet (from latin cornua, «horn») and the woodwinds to which the saxophone family belong (not to the brass) hence the reed.
+Remarkably, the term is still in use for musical instruments, with «the Horns» naming both the brass family among which is the cornet (from latin cornua, «horn») and the woodwinds to which the saxophone family belongs (not to the brass) hence the reed.

 Today, there are vestigial uses of horn, the most ancient one has now become a hand sign for rock’n roll, but originally meaning «cuckold» from the legend of the Minotaur.